Motorcade

-A motorcade, or autocade, is a procession of vehicles.
+A motorcade, or autocade, is a procession of motor vehicles.
+Uses can include ceremonial processions for funerals or demonstrations, but can also be used to provide security while transporting a very important person.
+The American presidential motorcade is an example of both and is a staple of public appearances by the president of the United States.

 Etymology

 The term motorcade was coined by Lyle Abbot (in 1912 or 1913 when he was automobile editor of the Arizona Republican), and is formed after cavalcade, playing off of the last syllable in that word.
 The original suffix in cavalcade is actually "-ade", and there is no "-cade" in either French or Latin. -cade has since become a productive suffix in English, leading to the alternative names carcade, autocade, and even Hoovercade (after J. Edgar Hoover) as a suffix meaning "procession".
 Eric Partridge called the name a "monstrosity", and Lancelot Hogben considered the word to be a "counterfeit coinage".

 Uses of motorcades

 Funerals

 A funeral cortege is a procession of mourners, most often in a motorcade of vehicles following a hearse.

 Protests and demonstrations

 Motorcades can be used as protests and demonstrations.
 A large, organised, group of vehicles will travel a busy route at very slow speed in order to deliberately cause traffic disruption.
 This is a tactic most often associated with protest groups that have access to many large vehicles, such as truckers and farmers.
 An example is the 2005 UK protests against fuel prices.
 As part of the Euromaidan protests in Ukraine in November 2013—February 2014, the sub-movement that made use of car processions as the means of protest was called the Automaidan.

 Russian people and their advocates support the 2022 Russian invasion organising motorcades in Germany, Serbia and Greece.